react-native-device-info/react-native-device-info/README.md

 **Notes**

-> This is IDFV on iOS so it will change if all apps from the current apps vendor have been previously uninstalled.
+> * iOS: This is [`IDFV`](https://developer.apple.com/documentation/uikit/uidevice/1620059-identifierforvendor) so it will change if all apps from the current apps vendor have been previously uninstalled.
+> * android: Prior to Oreo, this id ([ANDROID_ID](https://developer.android.com/reference/android/provider/Settings.Secure.html#ANDROID_ID)) will always be the same once you set up your phone.

 ---